binga/cloud-gpus/README.md

 # Cloud GPU Vendors

 This guide compares on-demand GPU vendors to help Machine Learning practitioners pick their preferred platform.
-Whether your an enthusiast, newcomer or expert this guide will help you track updates and keep your costs low.
+Whether you're an enthusiast, newcomer or expert this guide will help you track updates and keep your costs low.

 ## Cloud GPU Vendors